IArveyI/Rainfall-maps-in-northeastern-Mexico-a-space-time-interpolation-approach-through-Kriging-and-Hurst/README.md

 ## Results

-The location of the study region and each station and the intensity of the variables, mean annual rainfall and Hurst exponent, are shown in Fig. 6.
+The location of the study region and each station and the intensity of the mean annual rainfall are shown in Fig. 6.
 The necessary information can be found in the *Aditional File 1.csv*.

 <p align="center">
   <img width="528" height="578" src="Images/Figure-6.png">
 </p>
 <p align="center">
-    <em>Fig. 6 - The intensity of each variable is identified with a color gradient of blue tones, where lighter tones indicate greater intensity. </em>
+    <em>Fig. 6 - The intensity of the variable is identified with a color gradient of blue tones, where lighter tones indicate lesser intensity. </em>
 </p>

-The distribution of the original data for each variable is shown in Fig. 7, next to each of them is the distribution of the data transformed by means of Logarithm *Log*.
-For each distribution, the skewness coefficient was calculated, it is intended to use the data with coefficient closer to 0, that is, more symmetrical.
+The histogram and distribution of the original data for each variable is shown in Fig. 7, you can also see the data adjusted to a normal Q-Q plot.

 <p align="center">
   <img width="568" height="628" src="Images/Figure-7.png">
 </p>
 <p align="center">
-    <em>Fig. 7 - For the original rainfall data (at the top) a skewness of 0.33 was obtained, and for the transformed data -0.92.
-For the original Hurst             exponent data (at the bottom) we have a coefficient of -0.07, and -1.03 for transformed data. </em>
+    <em>Fig. 7 - The rainfall distribution of data (A) adjusted to a normal Q-Q plot (B) and Hurst exponent distribution (C) adjusted to a normal Q-Q plot (D).   </em>
 </p>

 Due to the values of the coefficients, it was decided to use the original values of each variable.